 Where can I see if an in-class course is being offered in my area?+

-You can view the complete CALA Training Schedule Details page to assist you in determining if a particular training course is available in your area.
+You can view the complete CALA training schedule in the training section of the web site and determine if a particular course is available in your area.

 Where can I check for a list of online courses offered by CALA?+